History & Timeline

 1789

-German geologist and mineralogist Abraham Gottlob Werner names kyanite.
+German geologist Abraham Gottlob Werner names the mineral kyanite.

 1909

-Geologist Joel Hill Watkins and State Geologist Dr. Thomas L. Watson discover “perhaps the largest kyanite mine in the United States” at Baker Mountain, Virginia while completing a geological map of the state.
+Geologists Joel Hill Watkins and Dr. Thomas L. Watson identify one of the largest kyanite deposits in the U.S. at Baker Mountain, Virginia.

 Early 1920s